-Eligible areas for the operation in accordance with Annex II of the InvestEU Regulation:
+Eligible areas for the operation in accordance with Annex II to the InvestEU Regulation:

-the development of the energy sector in accordance with the Energy Union priorities, including security of energy supply, clean energy transition and the commitments taken under the 2030 Agenda for Sustainable Development and the Paris Agreement the development of sustainable and safe transport infrastructures and mobility solutions, equipment and innovative technologies in accordance with Union transport priorities and the commitments taken under the Paris Agreement environment and resources research, development and innovation financial support to entities employing up to 499 employees, with a particular focus on SMEs, and small mid-cap companies sustainable agriculture, forestry, fishery, aquaculture and other elements of the wider sustainable bioeconomy social investments, including those supporting the implementation of the European Pillar of Social Rights seas and oceans, through the development of projects and enterprises in the area of the blue economy, and the Sustainable Blue Economy Finance Principles, in particular through maritime entrepreneurship and industry, renewable marine energy and circular economy
+the development of the energy sector in accordance with the Energy Union priorities, including security of energy supply, clean energy transition and the commitments taken under the 2030 Agenda for Sustainable Development and the Paris Agreement the development of sustainable and safe transport infrastructures and mobility solutions, equipment and innovative technologies in accordance with Union transport priorities and the commitments taken under the Paris Agreement environment and resources research, development and innovation financial support to entities employing up to 499 employees, with a particular focus on SMEs, and small mid-cap companies the rehabilitation of industrial sites (including contaminated sites) and the restoration of such sites for sustainable use sustainable agriculture, forestry, fishery, aquaculture and other elements of the wider sustainable bioeconomy social investments, including those supporting the implementation of the European Pillar of Social Rights seas and oceans, through the development of projects and enterprises in the area of the blue economy, and the Sustainable Blue Economy Finance Principles, in particular through maritime entrepreneurship and industry, renewable marine energy and circular economy

-1 This Scoreboard of indicators reflects the information presented to the InvestEU Investment Committee (IC) for its decision on the use of the EU guarantee for this operation.
+&lt;sup>1 This Scoreboard of indicators reflects the information presented to the InvestEU Investment Committee (IC) for its decision on the use of the EU guarantee for this operation.
 Therefore, the document does not take into account possible developments that could have occurred after this decision.